ygidtu/trackplot/docs/command.md

-    --show-id                     Whether show gene id or gene name --show-exon-id                Whether show gene id or gene name --no-gene                     Do not show gene id next to transcript id --domain                      Add domain information into reference track --proxy TEXT                  The http or https proxy for EBI/Uniprot requests,if `--domain` is True, eg:
+    --show-id                     Whether show gene id or gene name --show-exon-id                Whether show gene id or gene name --no-gene                     Do not show gene id next to transcript id --domain                      Add domain information into annotation track --proxy TEXT                  The http or https proxy for EBI/Uniprot requests,if `--domain` is True, eg:
                                   http://127.0.0.1:1080
     --timeout INTEGER RANGE       The requests timeout when `--domain` is True.  [default: 10; x>=1]
-    --local-domain TEXT           Load local domain folder and load into reference track, download from https://hgdow
+    --local-domain TEXT           Load local domain folder and load into annotation track, download from https://hgdow
                                   nload.soe.ucsc.edu/gbdb/hg38/uniprot/
-    --domain-include TEXT         Which domain will be included in reference plot
+    --domain-include TEXT         Which domain will be included in annotation plot
-    --domain-exclude TEXT         Which domain will be excluded in reference plot
+    --domain-exclude TEXT         Which domain will be excluded in annotation plot
     --remove-empty                Whether to plot empty transcript
     --transcripts-to-show TEXT    Which transcript to show, transcript name or